opengisch/QField/README.md

 ### iOS (Alpha)

+An iOS version is in the making.
+You can [sign up for beta testing in testflight](https://testflight.apple.com/join/TbG1kJVI) to get access earlier than everyone else.

+### MacOS (Beta)

 MacOS support is currently in beta status.
 [Download the latest development builds](https://nightly.link/opengisch/QField/workflows/desktop/master/QField-dev-x64-osx-Release.zip) and leave us a note how it works.

 ## Contribute